taylanyurtsever/BVA505E-Containers/README.md

 2. Download or copy the corresponding docker compose yaml file.

+3. Create a folder for persistant storage of MySQL database.

+4. Edit the docker compose file according to instructions given in the comments.

-3. Using the cli (terminal) execute the following command in the same directory as the docker compose file:
+5. Using the cli (terminal) execute the following command in the same directory as the docker compose file:
 ```
 docker compose -f mysql-compose.yml up
 ```